hyperboria/android/README.md

 Meshnet is an Android app that lets you connect to cjdns networks, without the need for a rooted phone -- thanks to the android.net.VpnService API introduced with Android 4.0 (Ice Cream Sandwich).
 Older versions still require root.

 *Current state:*
-  - the app starts and shows the output of cjdroute
+- app starts cjdroute and stops it properly
-  - doesn't kill cjdroute yet, ouch
+- app crashes on real devices because of a threading issue
+- shows cjdroute's pid on the emulator
+- shows cjdroute's output in adb logcat -- with weird buffer issues though
 - doesn't support ETHInterface and TUNInterface yet

 TODO
 ----